-When I was asked recently by KitchenPLAY to develop a recipe using Sunshine Sweet Corn, I immediately thought of seafood.
-Since Florida has such a bounty of fresh seafood, it seemed like a natural fit.
+Since much of the corn in our grocery stores comes from Florida, and because Florida has such a bounty of fresh seafood, pairing the two for this recipe just seemed like a natural fit.
 And scallops, with their sweet flavor and just a hint of the ocean, paired very well with the corn.

 Set the corn kernels aside.

 Cut the bell pepper and scallions into small dice.
 Remove the seeds from the tomatoes and cut them into small dice.

 In a large non-stick skillet over medium heat, melt the butter in the canola oil.
 Add the bell pepper and scallions and cook, stirring frequently, for 2-3 minutes or until the vegetables are wilted.

 Add the corn kernels, thyme, salt, and pepper and continue cooking for 4-5 minutes, stirring frequently.

 Add the diced tomato, cover the pan, and turn off the heat.
 Let the warm corn salad sit while preparing the scallops.